 Materialization

-Materialization is the idea taking a simple SELECT
+Materialization is the idea of taking a simple SELECT

 Bruin supports various materialization strategies catered to different use cases.